The Fashion in Shrouds

 The Fashion in Shrouds is a crime novel by English writer Margery Allingham.
 It was originally published in 1938 in the United Kingdom by Heinemann, London and in the United States by Doubleday, New York.
 It is the tenth novel in the Albert Campion series.

 Plot introduction

 Richard Portland-Smith disappeared without a trace three years ago – now Albert Campion has found his skeleton.
 The investigation of his suicide leads to Portland-Smith's former fiancee, the actress Georgia Wells, and to a series of deaths, apparently caused by "the hand of fate", but always in Georgia's interest.
-But Campion's involvement is more than just professional – this case involves his sister Valentine, Georgia's best friend.
+Campion's involvement is more than just professional – this case involves his sister Valentine, Georgia's best friend.

 Plot summary

 Campion asks his sister, fashion designer Valentine Ferris, to introduce him to her best friend and most important client, Georgia Wells, a famous actress.
 Campion has been investigating the disappearance of Georgia's former fiance, barrister Richard Portland-Smith, three years previously.
 Now Campion has found Portland-Smith's skeleton.

 Campion meets Georgia and her entourage, including her unpleasant, possibly dangerous husband Raymond Ramillies, at the unveiling of the costumes Val has made for Georgia's new play.
 He also meets Alan Dell, the man Val is in love with, who admits to an admiration for Georgia.
 The event ends in a fashion disaster when it emerges that the design for the main dress has been leaked and copied.
 The house model Caroline Adamson, chosen for her resemblance to Georgia, is responsible.

 Georgia knows about Portland-Smith's death but she is shocked when Campion tells her it was suicide, not murder – she asks Dell to drive her home instead of her husband Ramillies.

 Several weeks later, Val tells Campion that Georgia has stolen Dell from her.
 Besides admitting that she wants Georgia dead, she is worried that Ramillies has been behaving unpredictably and might attack Dell.

 Then Lady Amanda Fitton (Sweet Danger), who now works as an engineer at Dell's aircraft factory, asks for Campion's help to find out why Dell is neglecting his work.
 Campion takes her to a restaurant where they see Dell with Georgia.
 Ramillies arrives with Caroline Adamson, dressed up exactly like Georgia, to provoke a confrontation.
 But the situation is miraculously defused by various friends of those concerned – stage-managed by Georgia's manager, Ferdie Paul.

 To distract Dell from the embarrassing situation, Amanda tells him she is engaged to Campion – to Campion's surprise.

 Ramillies is due to return to Ulangi, the African colony of which he is governor, in a gold-painted plane, a gift to a local ruler.
 He is leaving from Caesar's Court, a luxury resort outside London, run by Gaiogi Laminoff.

 Ramilies disappears after an official dinner and does not return until the afternoon of the next day – he says he has been drinking all night.
 When the flight is due to take off, he cannot be found – he is eventually found dead in the plane.